top of page

 If you, your child, or a loved one is experiencing symptoms of OCD, talking to a therapist is a great place to start!

-At Balanced Minds Psychology & Wellness we specialize in assisting teens and children with navigating life’s challenges.
-To learn more about me and the services I provide, checkout my profile.
-If you are ready to start the therapy process, contact us today to schedule a free consultation, either over telehealth or in person!
+At Balanced Minds Psychology & Wellness we specialize in assisting young adults, teens, and children with navigating life’s challenges.
+If you are ready to start the therapy process, contact us today to start a free consultation, either over telehealth or in person!

 Resources